Page Contents

 Climbing onto the saddle and clipping into the pedals for a long day such as a 100-mile ride, you ideally want the first half of your ride to be predominantly fuelled by slower releasing forms of carbohydrates to help maintain glycogen storage levels at an even level.

-The Veloforte bar range is a great source of fuel during these first few hours of exercise.
-Each bar is an excellent source of carbohydrates, delivering around 40g of carbohydrates and 5g-12g of protein, which makes them the perfect cycling nutrition.
+Cycling specific nutrition bars are a great source of fuel during these first few hours of exercise.
+They can be an excellent source of carbohydrates, making them the perfect cycling nutrition.

 Halfway through your ride